-Your refrigerator is a 2-way combination LP gas/120V electric appliance that can be operated in either mode depending on your camping environment.
+Your refrigerator is a 12V only electric appliance.
 Carefully read the manufacturer's manual for complete operational and safety instructions provided in your owner information packet prior to using your refrigerator.

 If this appliance fails to light after refilling the LP tanks or opening the LP gas system you may have trapped air in the propane lines.
 Refer to the section 'Lighting Propane Appliances' in the 'Propane System' chapter for lighting procedure.